anoma/taiga/book/src/exec.md

 - Action circuit proofs
 - and some additional data

-The local CMTree and all of the proofs created are published on the blockchain as well.

 # How to express the preferences

 A user can express their preferences in two ways.